-Conductivity sensors from Aanderaa are compact, fully integrated sensors for measuring the electrical conductivity of seawater.
-Conductivity is a key parameter for in-situ measurements of several fundamental physical properties of seawater.
+Salt Water Conductivity sensors from Aanderaa are compact, fully integrated sensors for measuring water conductivity.
+Measuring conductivity of salt water is a key parameter for in-situ measurements of several fundamental physical properties of water.

 For saltwater, the ability to conduct electrical current is mostly dependent on temperature and the amount of inorganic dissolved solids.
 This means that, together with

 temperature and depth information, a good estimate of the water conductivity or salinity may be determined by measuring conductivity of water with an Aanderaaa conductivity sensor.
 Salinity is defined as the concentration of dissolved solids.
 This means that, together with temperature and depth information, a good estimate of the salinity may be determined.
 By using the inductive principle, stable measurement can be obtained without utilizing electrodes that are easily fouled and may wear out in the field.

 Salinity is defined as the concentration of dissolved solids.
 Other important properties of saltwater are again dependent on the salinity.
 Among these are the density and the speed of sound.